rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

 to:   END MaxWithContextBound
 ~~~~

-The type parameter `[T : Ordering]` states that
+The context-bounded type parameter `[T : Ordering]` states that
-there needs to be an implicit instance of `Ordering[T]`
+there needs to be implicit evidence of `Ordering[T]`
 for the funcion to be used,
-but you may have already noticed that there is still a bit of ugliness:
+but you may have already noticed
+that this still introduces an additional bit of ugliness:
-in order to call the `lessThan` method
+in order to be able to call the `lessThan` method,
 the instance needs to be summoned using `implicitly[Ordering[T]]`.